AllisonHunter1/Ahunter_Final_CIDM3312/README.md

 Your task is to develop an idea for a web application that requires data storage and management, and implement it using ASP.NET and EF Core with the following requirements.

-Mark each complete before submission:
+Mark each complete (#) before submission:

-• Create a .gitignore file that contains “bin/” and “obj/”.
+# • Create a .gitignore file that contains “bin/” and “obj/”.

-• Your web application should have at least TWO database tables implemented as entity classes.
+# • Your web application should have at least TWO database tables implemented as entity classes.

-• Follow steps 1-8 from Week 13 to create your ASP.NET Core project with EF Core.
+# • Follow steps 1-8 from Week 13 to create your ASP.NET Core project with EF Core.

 • Use scaffolding (for step 8) on one of your entity classes.

-• Write code to display or modify related data.
-This can’t be scaffolded. o For example, if you have students and Projects the Project page should list the students in the Project.
-Each student page should list the Projects that student is in. o Another example would be to have a button or form for a student to add/drop a Project.
+# • Write code to display or modify related data.
+This can’t be scaffolded.

-• Seed the database with records for all your entities.
+# • Seed the database with records for all your entities.
 Ensure that one entity has enough records (at least 25) to support paging.

-• Add Data Validation to all the necessary properties.
+# • Add Data Validation to all the necessary properties.

 • Add paging support to a razor page.
 For example, list only ten records at a time and allow the user to navigate to the next and previous pages.
 Disable the next/prev buttons as appropriate.